-Boundless Energy is the successor to Tompkins Research and Management Consultants (TR&MC).
+Boundless Energy is the successor to Tompkins Research & Management Consulting (TR&MC).
 TR&MC was established in 1986 as an energy consultancy specializing in project development of renewable energy generation and transmission projects, emphasizing asset acquisition and power purchase contracting.
 TR&MC worked for most of the major Independent Power Producers and some utilities, including Wheelabrator, UltraPower, KTI Energy, New York IPP Association as well as Consolidated Edison, Central Maine Power.

 Boundless Energy, LLC A Maine Limited Liability Corporation, was established in 1997 as one of the first companies chartered for the specific purpose of developing independent high voltage transmission projects.